pgbouncer/pgbouncer/doc/config.md

 Configure a maximum for the user of server connections (i.e. all pools with the user will not have more than this many server connections).

+### client_idle_timeout

+Set the maximum amount of time in seconds that a client is allowed to idly connect to the pgbouncer instance.
+If set this timeout overrides the server level client_idle_timeout described above.

+Please note that this is a potentially dangeous timeout.

 ### max_user_client_connections
 Configure a maximum for the user of client connections.
 This is the user equivalent ofthe max_client_conn setting.

 ## Section [peers]